LukeGrahamLandry/ChessBot/optimisation.md

 filtercalltree zig-out/temp_profile_info.sample
 ```

+## Incremental eval

+For leaf nodes, need to calculate the board's material eval.
+Instead of doing that again each time, incrementally update it each time you play or unplay a move.
+That's ~1.5x as fast.
+Which is enough that the memo table doesn't help anymore.

 ## Bitboard tracking where each colour peieces are

 Just tracking made it a bit slower.
 I assume because of jump in set/unset bit switching over colour.